dice-roller/rpg-dice-roller/readme.md

 ## Browser support

-This dice roller only works on the latest browsers and will **not** work in versions of IE older than 10.
+This dice roller only works in the latest browsers, including Microsoft Edge, but will **not** work in IE 11 or less without using an ES6 compiler.

 ### Demo